Intestine Transplant Program

 How the Small Intestine Works

 The small intestine, or small bowel, is a hollow tube about 20 feet long that runs from the stomach to the beginning of the large intestine.
 The small intestine breaks down food from the stomach and absorbs much of the nutrients from the food.

 The duodenum is the first part of the small intestine.
 The main role of the duodenum is to complete the first phase of digestion.
 In this section of the intestine, food from the stomach is mixed with enzymes from the pancreas and bile from the gallbladder.
 The enzymes and bile help break down food.

-After food is processed in the small intestine, it passes into the large intestine, also called the large bowel or colon.
-The large intestine, which is about 5 feet long, extracts most of the water from this food and distributes it to the body; the remaining material passes through the colon and out of the body as feces.
+After food is processed in the small intestine, it passes into the large intestine (also called the large bowel or colon).
+The large intestine, which is about 5 feet long, extracts most of the water from the food and distributes the liquid to the body; the remaining material passes through the colon and out of the body as feces (stool).